BrunoNestico/GourmetSpices/README.md

 2. **Configure the database:**

    Set up your database with the necessary tables and relationships.
    Update the database connection settings in the project.
-Build and deploy:

 Use your preferred IDE or build tools to compile and deploy the project.